rfwlab/rfw/docs/articles/guide/ssc.md

 }
 ```

-When `ssc` is active, `rfw build` compiles the Wasm bundle and also builds the Go sources in the `host` directory into a server binary.
-The server keeps variables and commands prefixed with `h:` synchronized with the client through a persistent WebSocket connection.
+`rfw build` compiles the Wasm bundle into `build/client/` and builds the Go sources in the `host` directory into a server binary placed under `build/host/`.
+When `ssc` is active, the server keeps variables and commands prefixed with `h:` synchronized with the client through a persistent WebSocket connection.

 ## HTML and Host Components